 NOTE: You can find your Team ID from the "Membership" section of your Apple Developer Account.

 You are now ready to test your project.
-Regardless of whether you are on a PC or a Mac or whether you are using the VM or YYC output, you can simply click the "Play" button at the top of the IDE and the game will quickly build.
-If all has gone correctly your project should now run (although with YYC compile times may be longer than for VM).
+Regardless of whether you are on a PC or a Mac, or whether you are using the VM or YYC output, you can simply click the "Play" button on the menubar and the game will quickly build.
+If all has gone correctly your project should now run (although, with YYC compile times may be longer than for VM).

 When you are ready to publish your macOS app, you will want to compile a final executable package.
 This is explained in the following article: